inet-framework/inet/showcases/tsn/combiningfeatures/gptpandtas/doc/index.rst

    TODO clocks are configured similarly to the other one (using multiclock and settable clocks with constant drift oscillators) the oscillators are configured a bit differently

-Clocks are configured similarly to the TODO showcase, using :ned:`MultiClock` and :ned:`SettableClock` modules with constant drift oscillators.
+Clocks are configured similarly to the :doc:`/showcases/tsn/timesynchronization/gptp/doc/index` showcase, using :ned:`MultiClock` and :ned:`SettableClock` modules with constant drift oscillators.
-However, we configure the TODO oscillator a bit differently to make the failover effect in the third example simulation more visible:
+However, we configure the drift rate of the oscillator in ``tsnClock2`` a bit differently to make the failover effect in the third example simulation more visible:

 .. minden nodeban minden time domain timeja megvan